root-hbx/root-hbx.github.io/README.md

-This is the source code to Yuyang Bai's public academic website: https://leopoldwhite.github.io.
+This is the source code to Boxuan Hu's public academic website

 The website template is adapted from Jon Barron's website: https://jonbarron.info/.